 Lastly, Colombia is like a virgin in terms of tourism, each day more and more places are newly being opened and exploited(in good terms) for green and/or ecotourism, let your self be amazed by these new discoveries.
 People there know that foreigners have more acquisition capabilities than locals, so, expect to be charged a bit more than normal, unless beforehand you always ask a local friend for prices... mainly if you travel to the north coast areas of the country.
 BUT in general, Colombians will be happy always to have you there and show you the good face of our culture! :).

-BTW... it is ColOmbia not ColUmbia.
-10 months agoAnswered by Carlos via WorldNomads.com
+BTW... it is ColOmbia not ColUmbia. about 3 years agoAnswered by Carlos via WorldNomads.com

 Stay away.
 All it takes is one car bomb to go off.
 It happened in Cali and

 It will happen in Medellin.
 Lots of Locals are getting upset with all the white guys buying or taking all the women.
 It's not safe if your white.
-Luckily I'm Asian.
-7 months agoAnswered by Chino via WorldNomads.com
+Luckily I'm Asian. almost 3 years agoAnswered by Chino via WorldNomads.com